MicrosoftDocs/win32/desktop-src/lwef/-search-2x-wds-phimplementing.md

 The property set GUID for GATHER\_PROPSET is 0B63E343-9CCC-11D0-BCDB-00805FCCCE04.
 The PROPSPEC Property is either PID\_GTHR\_DIRLINK=2 or PID\_GTHR\_DIRLINK\_WITH\_TIME = 12 decimal.

-Returning PID\_GTHR\_DIRLINK\_WITH\_TIME is more efficient because the indexer can immediately determine whether the item needs to be indexed without calling the ISearchProtocol-&gt;CreateUrlAccessor() and IUrlAccessor-&gt;GetLastModified() methods.
+Returning PID\_GTHR\_DIRLINK\_WITH\_TIME is more efficient because the indexer can immediately determine whether the item needs to be indexed without calling the ISearchProtocol->CreateUrlAccessor() and IUrlAccessor->GetLastModified() methods.

 Then **GetValue** returns a PROPVARIANT for the URL (and last modified time if used), as either: